mon/TataconUSB/README.md

 At console, run `make`.
 You will need AVR GCC installed.

 ##Building hardware:
+Send V3 Gerbers to a PCB fab and have fun with fiddly soldering.
+If you want a little less fiddling:

 Send the Gerbers for V2 to a PCB fab, or generate them yourself from the v0.2 tag files.
 Altium Designer was used, open TataconUSB.PrjPcb as the main file.